Do you need to go on a debt diet?

 - Pay only the minimum amount due on charge accounts.

 Getting out of debt may be easier than you think.

-For starters, make an appointment with the a credit counselor or if you’re in the Military, consult with a Military specific counselor for a financial review.
+For starters, make an appointment with a credit counselor or if you’re in the military, consult with a military-specific counselor for a financial review.

-You can also use my free tools at EllieKay.com.
+You can use free debt tools at EllieKay.com.

 You can also get out of debt sooner if you reduce spending and repurpose those funds.
 As soon as you save in one area, immediately channel the money you saved toward your debt load.

 If you don’t take that saved money and put it toward a credit card or other debt, then it will just get reabsorbed into your spending.